johnmckay-reward/explore-ni/EPIC9_QUICKSTART.md

 # Epic 9: QA & Pre-Launch Verification - Quick Start

-This guide provides a quick overview of the comprehensive QA testing infrastructure for Explore NI.
+This guide provides a quick overview of the comprehensive QA testing infrastructure for NI Experiences.

 ## 📋 What We Built